Friends, family of climber killed in Sandias honor his life

 His son, Garon Coriz, died last weekend hiking in the Sandia Mountains.

-The Bernalillo County Fire Department said Coriz was repelling off the clandestine wall on the north side of the crest when his equipment failed.
+The Bernalillo County Fire Department said Coriz was rappelling off the clandestine wall on the north side of the crest when his equipment failed.

 “I always hoped that Garon would never get injured or die doing his favorite thing which was climbing,” Borg said.